Stephen Peterman

-Stephen Frederick Peterman (born January 11, 1982) is a former American football guard in the National Football League (NFL) for the Dallas Cowboys and Detroit Lions.
-He played college football at Louisiana State University.
+Stephen Frederick Peterman (born January 11, 1982) is an American former professional football player who was a guard in the National Football League (NFL) for the Dallas Cowboys and Detroit Lions.
+He played college football for the LSU Tigers.

 Early years

 Peterman attended Saint Stanislaus College in Bay St. Louis, Mississippi, where he was an All-state and a two-time All-district selection at tight end.
 As a senior, he posted 14 receptions for 150 yards and one touchdown.
 He also lettered in basketball.

 He accepted a football scholarship from Louisiana State University.
 As a freshman, he was converted into a defensive end, appearing in 5 games and making 8 tackles (3 for loss) as a backup.

 As a sophomore, he was converted into a left guard, starting 12 games and allowing only one sack.
 As a junior, he again allowed one sack.
 As a senior, he was moved to right guard and allowed one sack.

 He started 35 out of his 48 career games (25 starts at left guard) and was a part of the 2003 national championship team.